christianhjohnson/christianhjohnson/README.md

-Christian here, this is my brain on code, specifically PowerShell.
+Christian here, this is my brain on code, specifically PowerShell and JSON.
 I created this GitHub site as a learning tool to help me learn PowerShell, ARM templates in the Azure Cloud, and the integration of VS Code with GitHub.

 Please visit my website: [THE CONTOSO](https://thecontoso.com)